-We’re grateful to anyone interested in donating their sperm.
+We’re grateful to anyone who wants to donate sperm.

 Be between the ages of 18 and 45

 Be committed.
-You must be prepared to attend our clinic regularly for several weeks, and commit to returning for final screening three months later.
+You must be prepared to attend our sperm donation centre regularly for several weeks, and commit to returning for final screening three months later.

 Have no known serious medical disability or family history of hereditary disorders